arnemahl/pockito/README.md

 Like in Redux, we recommend having only one Store.
 As your app-state grows, you can add sub-stores to your Store, to logically organize your app-state.

 Creating a sub-store is essentially just creating a new Pockito.Listenable and adding it as a property to the main Store.
-In the example below Listenables are created through the alternative syntax `Listenable.with(...)`, which works just like `new Listenable(...)`.

 ```
 import {Listenable, Validators} from 'pockito';

-Store = Listenable.with({
+Store = new Listenable({
-    SubStoreA: Listenable.with({
+    SubStoreA: new Listenable({
         validator: {
             showLoadingScreen: Validators.boolean
         },